atpay/atpay_php/README.md

 # @Pay Token Generator

-This is the native PHP implementation of the AtPay Token Generator.
+This is the native PHP implementation of the @Pay Token Generator.

 ## Requirements